Families FORWARD

 Project Overview

-Families FORWARD is a community-based program that focuses on developing individualized transition planning for families of youth on the autism spectrum.
-The program is being developed in two phases.
-In Phase 1, input is gathered from service providers and families representing a range of cultural backgrounds and autism-related experiences.
-In Phase 2, a proof-of-concept trial will be conducted to test the effectiveness of the program in improving transition planning and decreasing service use disparities across the transition to adulthood for youth on the autism spectrum and their families.
-The ultimate goal of this program is to improve outcomes for youth on the autism spectrum and their families during this critical developmental period.
+Families FORWARD was a community-based program designed to develop individualized transition planning for families of youth on the autism spectrum.
+The program was developed in two phases.
+In Phase 1, input was gathered from service providers and families representing a range of cultural backgrounds and autism-related experiences.
+In Phase 2, a proof-of-concept trial was conducted to test the program’s effectiveness in improving transition planning and reducing service use disparities across the transition to adulthood for youth on the autism spectrum and their families.
+The ultimate goal of the program was to improve outcomes for youth on the autism spectrum and their families during this critical developmental period.
+Currently, I am the lead author on a publication disseminating findings from this project under development.

 Roles and Responsibilities

-As a Postdoctoral Associate on the project, I lead all aspects of research under the direction of Drs.
+As a Postdoctoral Associate on the project, I led all aspects of research under the direction of Drs.
 Kristin Long and Gael Orsmond.
-My responsibilities include:
+My responsibilities included:

 Presentations